-The ABC's of Poison Prevention: A Teacher's Guide
+The ABC's of Poison Prevention: Poison Prevention Training Guide

-Our Teacher's Guide contains lesson plans and corresponding activities for teachers working in pre-school through grade 3.
-Lessons designed for babysitters have been added as well as additional activity sheets, a poison safety checklist and a Poison Ranger certificate, for use with students to recognize their efforts in course completion.
+Our Poison Prevention Training Guide contains lesson plans and corresponding activities for those working with kids from preschool through third grade.
+There are also lessons designed for babysitters, as well as additional activity sheets, a poison safety checklist, and a Poison Ranger certificate, for use with students to recognize their efforts in course completion.

 Look-alike Flip Chart

-Based on research conducted with our target audience, we developed a Look-alike flip chart containing pictures of our look-alike products for use with our poison education programming.
-Look-alikes are matched sets of one poison matched with a similar-looking food product, showing just how easy it is to make a mistake!
+This look-alike flip chart contains pictures of our look-alike products for use with our poison education programming.
+Look-alikes are sets of one poison matched with a similar-looking food product, showing just how easy it is to make a mistake!

 Safe Meds/Safe Disposal (for Teens)

 The program includes information on the safe use and storage of medicine as well as safe disposal methods.
 Teens are also informed of the appropriate use of a poison center.
 The three videos now available through YouTube include:

 - Gary on the Streets: Teens Talk Medicine (and when to call a poison center)